-on the single-sentence rule under §4A1.2(a)(2).219 The Ninth Circuit agreed, finding that prior sentences should be treated the same way when used to determine the offense level under §2L1.2 as when used to determine criminal history.220 i.
-Simultaneous convictions Application Note 4 to §2L1.2 addresses situations where a defendant was sentenced simultaneously for an illegal reentry offense and another federal felony offense.
-It clarifies that, in such a case, the illegal reentry offense counts towards subsection (b)(1), while the other felony offense counts towards subsection (b)(2) or (b)(3).221 2.
-Misdemeanors-Crimes of Violence or Drug Trafficking Offenses Subsections (b)(2) and (b)(3) provide for a 2-level enhancement for offenders with three or more prior convictions for misdemeanors that are "crimes of violence" or "drug trafficking offenses."
-These subsections reflect a congressional directive from 1996 requiring inclusion of an enhancement for certain types of misdemeanor offenses.
-223 The definition of "crime of violence" in Application Note 2 to §2L1.2 mirrors the definition in the career offender guideline, §4B1.2(a).224 It provides that a "crime of violence" includes various enumerated offenses (e.g., murder, robbery, extortion) or any offense that has as an element "the use, attempted use, or threatened use of physical force against the person of another."225 A "drug trafficking offense" is defined in Application Note 2 to §2L1.2 as "an offense under federal, state, or local law that prohibits the manufacture, import, export, distribution, or dispensing of, or offer to sell a controlled substance (or a counterfeit substance) or the possession of a controlled substance (or a counterfeit substance) with intent to manufacture, import, export, distribute, or dispense."
-226 United States v.
-Garcia-Sanchez, 916 F.3d 522, 527 (5th Cir.
-2019) (Application Note 2 to §2L1.2 refers the court to Application Note 2 and subsection (b) of §4A1.2, and although Application Note 2 to §4A1.2 does not specifically cross-reference the single sentence rule under §4A1.2(a)(2), the guidelines are to be applied as a "'cohesive and integrated whole' rather than in a piecemeal fashion," (citing USSG §1B1.11, comment. (backg'd.)).
-220 United States v.
-Cuevas-Lopez, 934 F.3d 1056, 1062-68 (9th Cir.
-2019).
-221 USSG §2L1.2, comment. (n.4).
+trafficking offenses."223 These subsections reflect a congressional directive from 1996 requiring inclusion of an enhancement for certain types of misdemeanor offenses.224 The definition of "crime of violence" in Application Note 2 to §2L1.2 mirrors the definition in the career offender guideline, §4B1.2(a).225 It provides that a "crime of violence" includes various enumerated offenses (e.g., murder, robbery, extortion) or any offense that has as an element "the use, attempted use, or threatened use of physical force against the person of another."
+A "drug trafficking offense" is defined in Application Note 2 to §2L1.2 as "an offense under federal, state, or local law that prohibits the manufacture, import, export, distribution, or dispensing of, or offer to sell a controlled substance (or a counterfeit substance) or the possession of a controlled substance (or a counterfeit substance) with intent to manufacture, import, export, distribute, or dispense."227 Courts have interpreted these terms by applying the "categorical approach" mandated by the Supreme Court in Taylor v.
+United States228 and its progeny.229 Although an exhaustive treatment of the categorical approach is beyond the scope of this primer, the Commission has published a separate primer that provides a more detailed analysis of the history and case law regarding the categorical approach.230 D. CHAPTER FOUR CRIMINAL HISTORY AND STATUS POINTS In addition to prompting an enhancement under §2L1.2(b), a prior conviction also may increase a defendant's sentence due to the application of criminal history points for prior convictions under §4A1.1(a)-(c), and "status points" under §4A1.1(d).
+231 Courts consistently have rejected the argument that considering a defendant's prior convictions in calculating both the offense level and criminal history constitutes impermissible double 223 USSG §2L1.2(b)(2)(E), (b)(3)(E).

-222 USSG §2L1.2(b)(2)(E), (b)(3)(E).

-$^{^{223}}$ See Illegal Immigration and Immigrant Responsibility Act of 1996, Pub.
+$^{^{224}}$ See Illegal Immigration and Immigrant Responsibility Act of 1996, Pub.
 L. No. 104-208, § 344, 110 Stat.
 3009.
-224 See USSG App.
+225 See USSG App.
 C, amend.
 798 (effective Nov.
 1, 2016).
-225 USSG §2L1.2, comment. (n.2).
+226 USSG §2L1.2, comment. (n.2).